Start your own TV channel

 - Developer SDK: Using this method, your channel can be created as a full-on app development project using Roku's proprietary languages and frameworks: BrightScript and SceneGraph.
 It basically means that every component of the channel, from the UI (User Interface) to the backend logic and overall operation workflow is coded from zero.

-- Direct Publisher: This is a tool for creating a Roku channel without coding.
+- Direct Publisher*: This is a tool for creating a Roku channel without coding.
 It leverages an online interface allowing you to generate a basic Roku channel by providing the branding variables and a working content feed.
-Most of the channel variables are predefined, which means they are always based on the same reference template used by Roku specifically for the Direct Publisher tool.
+Most of the channel variables are predefined, which means they are always based on the same reference template used by Roku specifically for the Direct Publisher tool. * Direct Publisher is being sunset by Roku.
+If you have an existing channel built with Direct Publisher, it will need to be migrated to SceneGraph/SDK before the end of 2023.
+Frontlayer can provide a solution to migrate your channel and keep it active on Roku at no additional cost other than the video streaming fee of our monthly plans.
+Reach out to us if you are interested in learning more about this.

 Is there an easier method to get your own Roku channel?